tklepzig/dotfiles/toolbox/docs/git.md

 > When there should be no history at all, create a orphaned branch in the
 > old-repo, see
 > https://git-scm.com/docs/git-checkout#Documentation/git-checkout.txt---orphanltnew-branchgt

+## Ignore files/dirs when doing git log

+    git log -- ':!path/to/ignore' ':!path/to/ignore2'

+For example when using `g lp` and ignoring changes in `package-lock.json`

+    g lp -- ':!package-lock.json'